 Lunch & Learns

-Through the support of the BB&T Leadership Enhancement Grant, during Summer and Fall, 2011, 2 or 3 Lunch & Learn events will be scheduled for the students of CAHS.
-Covering various topics in leadership development, students will be treated to lunch while learning skills to enhance their careers in the allied health professions.
-Each lunch & learn will require an RSVP at the following website – check it often for current sessions dates and times: http://www.ecu.edu/cs-dhs/csd/Lunchandlearn.cfm
+Through the support of the BB&T Leadership Enhancement Grant, during Summer and Fall, 2011, Lunch & Learn events were held for the students of CAHS.
+Covering various topics in leadership development, students were treated to lunch while learning skills to enhance their careers in the allied health professions.

-Through the support of the BB&T Leadership Enhancement grant, during Summer and Fall 2011, approximately 15 Division of Health Sciences Students (CON, CAHS, BSOM) volunteered to participate in a "reading circle" in which they will read and discuss the book The Leadership Challenge by Kouzes and Posner.
-In these on-campus and online discussion groups, Dr. Leigh Cellucci will facilitate conversation by assigning the students various roles.
-These pre-assigned roles require the students to read the book with a different perspective and provide feedback from that perspective to the group.
-Students will collaborate with other health sciences students while reading one of the most popular leadership books available today.
+Through the support of the BB&T Leadership Enhancement grant, during Summer and Fall 2011, approximately 15 Division of Health Sciences Students (CON, CAHS, BSOM) volunteered to participate in a "reading circle" in which they read and discussed the book The Leadership Challenge by Kouzes and Posner.
+In these on-campus and online discussion groups, Dr. Leigh Cellucci facilitated conversation by assigning the students various roles.
+These pre-assigned roles required the students to read the book with a different perspective and provide feedback from that perspective to the group.
+Students collaborated with other health sciences students while reading one of the most popular leadership books available today.

 In 2010, a Leadership Development Learning Module was created and is available through Blackboard for all CAHS courses in every department.
 This module contains 3 parts that provide education on leadership definitions and endeavors at ECU, personal leadership skills training, and interprofessionalism in the allied health professions.
 This self-paced learning module allows faculty to provide a basic introduction to leadership development within their courses.
 Faculty are currently using the module as a graded exercise in courses, as extra credit exercises, or as optional enhancement to the curriculum.
 Any student wishing to take this module on their own, outside of the CAHS courses can contact Dr. Kathy Cox at firstname.lastname@example.org to be enrolled.
 A certificate of completion is available when all three modules, a pre-test, and a post-test are completed.

-During 2011, Dr. Leigh Cellucci is developing a second learning module specifically on the topic of interprofessionalism in the allied health professions.
-More information about this module will be posted as it is developed!
+During 2011, Dr. Leigh Cellucci developed a second learning module specifically on the topic of interprofessionalism in the allied health professions.

 Student Leaders Council